iSYSTEMLabs/testIDEA/README.md

 __Main features:__

-- testIDEA is interactive editor for creating and running tests.
+- testIDEA is interactive editor for creating and running unit tests.
-- Test cases and test vectors are __executed on the real hardware or simulator without code instrumentation__.
+- Test cases are __executed on the real hardware or simulator without code instrumentation__.
 - The major advantage of non-instrumented unit tests is the fast turn-around-times, because the tests can run without compilation, linking and download.